camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

 This page summarizes the data that is being collected.

-## General Structure of the Events
+## General structure of the events

 Independent from the type of the event we're dealing with, the payload we send to the ET has the following structure:
 ```json
 {